shalter-gen/quickstart-gcp-stef/manual/3-GCP-PostTasks.md

 - Prometheus

 After the following services are spun up, some extra configuration steps are then executed:
-- Setting up MSSQL Database and User Accounts
+- Setting up MSSQL Database and User Accounts (Used in GVP)
 - Configuring Consul Intentions
 - Setting Stub DNS Zone in Kube-DNS config-map